Disaster-wary Philippines leads push for climate justice – DW – 01/01/2025

 The CLIMA Bill is similar to recent legislative actions in the United States.

-Under a bill signed into law last week, the US state of New York will fine fossil fuel companies $75 billion over 25 years to cover climate damage costs, with funds directed at mitigating impacts like adapting infrastructure.
+Under a bill signed into law last week, the US state of New York will fine fossil fuel companies $75 billion over 25 years to cover climate damage costs, with funds directed at mitigating impacts such as by adapting infrastructure.

-New York follows Vermont, which passed a similar law this summer, both modeled on superfund laws that require polluters to pay for toxic waste cleanup.
+New York follows Vermont, which passed a similar law over the summer, both modeled on superfund laws that require polluters to pay for toxic waste cleanup.

-This push for accountability echoes global efforts, with advocates like Virginia Benosa-Llorin stressing the need for polluters to face the consequences.
+This push for accountability echoes global efforts.
+Virginia Benosa-Llorin, a senior campaigner for Greenpeace Philippines, told DW that polluters need to face the consequences.

 "Every nation must ensure the biggest polluters pay.
 Without action, life-and-death climate impacts will become the new normal."
-Virginia Benosa-Llorin, senior campaigner for Greenpeace Philippines, told DW.
+Benosa-Llorin said.

 Edited by: Keith Walker